-- Initiate Programming Screen and send AN packages. - Promote awareness of the proposed project, including the purpose and need and the project description, and how the public can provide input. - Coordinate with ETAT members to ensure timely reviews of direct and indirect effects. - Monitor relevant ETAT commentary to identify actions necessary to advance the project. - Identify actionable commentary from the ETAT and transmit it to the appropriate staff as the project advances. - Communicate responses about transportation issues to the community during the Planning and Programming Screens. - For ACE process projects, coordinate reviews and Lead Federal Agency concurrence for MM and ACER. - Participate in discussions regarding potential project effects or clarification of comments, as needed. - Conduct or participate in ETAT meetings and webinars. - Participate in issue resolution activities, if needed. - Initiate technical studies to support consultation process, if needed.

-Convey to the ETAT members about how project plans or concepts have been adapted to address their concerns, or communicate to them the rationale for not incorporating their input.
+Initiate Programming Screen and send AN packages.

+• Promote awareness of the proposed project, including the purpose and need and the project description, and how the public can provide input.

+- Coordinate with ETAT members to ensure timely reviews of direct and indirect effects. - Monitor relevant ETAT commentary to identify actions necessary to advance the project. - Identify actionable commentary from the ETAT and transmit it to the appropriate staff as the project advances. - Communicate responses about transportation issues to the community during the Planning and Programming Screens. - For ACE process projects, coordinate reviews and Lead Agency concurrence for MM and ACER. - Participate in discussions regarding potential project effects or clarification of comments, as needed. - Conduct or participate in ETAT meetings and webinars. - Participate in issue resolution activities, if needed. - Initiate technical studies to support consultation process, if needed. - Convey to the ETAT members about how project plans or concepts have been adapted to address their concerns, or discuss their comments when necessary.

-4.12.4 Programming Screen Summary Report
+4.13.4 Programming Screen Summary Report